benhaney/Jsonrs/README.md

 ## Performance

 Jsonrs has different performance characteristics in different modes.
-In the default 2-pass mode, Jsonrs is comparable feature-wise to Jason or Poison and should always be much faster (~5-10x) and consume less memory (~3-30x) than either of them.
+In the default 2-pass mode, Jsonrs is comparable feature-wise to Jason or Poison and should always be much faster (~5-10x) and consume less memory (~3-30x) than either of them when working with any non-trivial JSON.
 In lean mode, Jsonrs is comparable feature-wise to jiffy and should always be faster (~3x) and use less memory (~100x+) than it.

 For example, here is a benchmark of Jsonrs's speed and memory consumption compared to other popular JSON libraries when encoding the 8MB [issue-90.json](https://github.com/devinus/poison/blob/a4208a6252f4e58fbcc8d9fd2f4f64c99e974cc8/bench/data/issue-90.json) from the Poison benchmark data.